mswiechowicz/nvim/README.md

 <leader><leader> - find files
 <leader>gf - git files
 <leader>pg - grep
+<leader>bb - showbuffers
 <leader>th - telescope help tags

+In telescope
+<C-x> go to file selection as a split
+<C-v> go to file selection as a vsplit
+<C-t> go to a file in a new tab
 ```

 #### Neo tree file explorers